MileHacker Logo

 Appropriate Charitable Giving

 If you wish to contribute charitably, research reputable local charities or community organizations.
-Give directly to these organizations rather than to individuals on the street.
+Give directly to these organizations rather than directly to individuals on the street.
 This assists in confirming your donation reaches those in need effectively.